Endowment Committee By-Laws

 Section 2.
 Contracts

-All contracts of the Endowment Committee shall be authorized by the Endowment Committee and signed by the Chairperson and countersigned by the Financial Secretary.
+All contracts of the Endowment Committee shall be authorized by the Endowment Committee and shall follow all church procedures for commitment of contracts and reimbursements.

 Section 3.
 Other documents

-The Chairperson and the Financial Secretary shall be the only members authorized to sign other legal documents and checks on behalf of the Endowment Committee.
+The Chairperson and the Finance Committee representative shall be the only members authorized to sign vouchers on behalf of the Endowment Committee.
 Either one’s signature shall be sufficient.

 ARTICLE IV.
 LIMIT OF LIABILITY AND COMMITMENT